-For this list we polled new moms, pored over reviews, and considered quality, function, and sentiment above all.
+For this list we polled new parents, pored over reviews, and considered quality, function, and sentiment above all.

-To find a push present for the new mom in your life, read on!
-Whether they love jewelry, reading, or sentimental keepsakes, we’ve rounded up some sure-to-please gifts for any mama.
+To find a push present for the new parent in your life, read on!
+Whether they love jewelry, reading, or sentimental keepsakes, we’ve rounded up some sure-to-please gifts for anyone.

 - $ = under $50

 - $$ = $50–$100

 This beautiful 14-karat gold ring is a perfect, classic push present.

 Customize it with your baby’s birthstone, and they’ll love wearing it for years to come as a reminder of both you and your baby.

 A lovely gift that captures the unbreakable mother-child bond without being overtly “mom-y”, this necklace is a beautiful choice for the understated jewelry lover.